DFHack/dfhack/docs/plugins/sort.rst

     :tags: fort productivity interface
     :no-command:

-The ``sort`` tool provides overlays that sorting and searching options for lists displayed in the DF interface.
+The ``sort`` tool provides search and sort functionality for lists displayed in the DF interface.

 Searching and sorting functionality is provided by `overlay` widgets, and widgets for individual lists can be moved via `gui/overlay` or turned on or off via `gui/control-panel`.

 Squad assignment overlay
 ------------------------